Blog

 What is Radio Frequency Interference?

-Radio frequency jammer circuit occurs when unwanted radio signals disrupt the intended radio frequency channels used by communication devices.
+Radio Frequency Interference (RFI) occurs when unwanted radio signals disrupt the intended radio frequency channels used by communication devices.
 These unwanted signals can either be generated by other electronic equipment (both intentional and unintentional sources) or come from environmental factors like weather patterns and solar activity.
-RFI is of particular concern in wireless communication, where radio signals are transmitted over airwaves, and even small amounts of interference can result in a loss of signal quality or complete communication breakdowns.
+A specific form of RFI, known as a radio low frequency jammer, involves the deliberate emission of low-frequency radio signals to interfere with and block communications.
+This type of jammer is typically used to disrupt communications at lower frequency bands, which are essential for various communication systems, including military, aviation, and emergency services.
+RFI, including that caused by radio low-frequency jammers, is of particular concern in wireless communication, where even small amounts of interference can result in a loss of signal quality or complete communication breakdowns.

 How RFI Affects Communication Systems